 Medivir is a knowledge-intensive company that wants its employees to be able to attend international conferences and meetings in order to promote development and the exchange of ideas and experiences.
-As in other years, we have in 2020 encouraged the use of conference calls and online meetings, but this year the main reason has been to avoid the risks of infection which may be present at personal meetings.
+During the recent years' Covid-19 pandemic, the use of telephone and web conferencing has greatly reduced the number of physical meetings.
 In general, the company strives to reduce the environmental impact through conscious choice of means of transport and to avoid unnecessary business trips.